 Robert E. Webber, Founder

-Dr. Robert E. Webber founded the Institute for Worship Studies in 1998 and was its first president. died April 27, 2007, after an eight month struggle with pancreatic cancer.
+Dr. Robert E. Webber founded the Institute for Worship Studies in 1998 and was its first president.
+He died April 27, 2007, at his home in Michigan.
 In January 2007, the Board of Trustees unanimously voted to change the name of IWS to the Robert E. Webber Institute for Worship Studies in honor of the vision, accomplishments and contributions of Bob Webber.

 A Letter from our Founding President